Anti-Bullying Policy 5.9 STAFF WITH P-CODE Training

-Assigned by the Principal, each school has an administrator who acts as the Investigative Designee (ID).
+Assigned by the Principal, each school has an administrator who acts as the Bullying Investigative Designee (ID).
 The ID receives and investigates all bullying complaints.
-Per Policy 5.9, IDs are required to attend an annual face to face training.
-If you missed this training, contact DPI for the next training date.
-View the Brainshark for a training refresher or go to DPI's ID SharePoint Folder to access forms.
+Per Policy 5.9, IDs are required to attend an annual face-to-face training.
+Register for his year's training, School Behavior and Discipline, via the District’s Learning Across Broward (LAB).

 Anti-Bullying Policy 5.9 PL Training

-The District’s comprehensive Policy 5.9 is designed to help ensure all of our students feel safe and respected while attending school.
+The District’s comprehensive Anti-Bullying Policy 5.9 is designed to help ensure all of our students feel safe and respected while attending school.
 Key to this goal is the Policy’s requirement that each and every school have a Prevention Liaison or PL.